Web Animation: Simon's Cat

 - Comedic Sociopathy: Of the most adorable kind.

 - Cute Kitten: The eponymous cat.
-Also the kitten from the "Catnap" episode.
+Also the kitten introduced in "Double Trouble" and the female cat seen in the Valentine's Day episodes.

 - Dogs Are Dumb